creativecommons/cc-legal-tools-app/README.md

 ### Data Repository

-Visit [Cloning a Repository][gitclone] on how to clone a GitHub repository The [creativecommons/cc-legal-tools-data][repodata] project repository should be cloned into a directory adjacent to this one:
+Visit [Cloning a Repository][gitclone] on how to clone a GitHub repository.

+The [creativecommons/cc-legal-tools-data][repodata] project repository should be cloned into a directory adjacent to this one:
 ```